capitalone/DataProfiler/doc/DATA_LOADING.md

 # <class 'dataprofiler.data_readers.csv_data.CSVData'>
 ```

 We provide an interface which all data classes must match, with a template provided in the `base_data class` ([data_readers/base_data.py](/data_profiler/data_readers/base_data.py)).
 What that means is that the end user doesn't have to worry about functions for the specific class, as the template provides a set of required functions.
-For general purposes, the various the various data classes can be treated the exact same.
-However, a given class can be checked and special functions added (if desired), making it more extensible.
+For general purposes, the various data classes can be treated the exact same - i.e. they have the same functions.
+However, a given class can be checked and special functions can be added (if desired), making it more extensible.

 The current classes are: